LauraMarott/SocialGraphs/index.md

 ### [Investigation of Communities](https://lauramarott.github.io/SocialGraphs/Community)

 This investigation aims to look into the [Movie Network](https://lauramarott.github.io/SocialGraphs/Actors) with a new set of glasses.
 Here, the communities are analysed to find out if there are any patterns between movies which are densely connected.
-The reasons for the connections are investigated using the network and the text analysis.
-You can follow the analysis [here](https://lauramarott.github.io/SocialGraphs/Community).
+The reasons for these connections are investigated using the network and text analysis.
+You can dive into the analysis [here](https://lauramarott.github.io/SocialGraphs/Community).

 ### [Investigation of Genres](https://lauramarott.github.io/SocialGraphs/Genres)